PDT42/AnyBase/doc/entities/asset_types.md

 >
 >
 >... an Sqlite Database connected to, using the [SqliteConnection] and inspected using [SqliteBrowser], would have
->tables something like this (TODO incomplete list):
+>tables something like this:
+>
+>TODO: add missing tables
 >
 >#### AssetTypes Table
 >